Project-MONAI/MONAI/docs/source/installation.md

 The installation commands below usually end up installing the CPU variant of PyTorch.
 To install GPU-enabled PyTorch:

 1. Install the latest NVIDIA driver.
-1. Check [PyTorch Official Guide](https://pytorch.org/get-started/locally/) for the recommended CUDA versions.
-For Pip package, the user needs to download the CUDA manually, install it on the system, and ensure CUDA_PATH is set properly.
+1. Check the [PyTorch Official Guide](https://pytorch.org/get-started/locally/) for the recommended CUDA versions.
+For Pip packages, PyTorch wheels already bundle the CUDA runtime, so you only need to pick the CUDA version matching your driver from the selector and install with the provided command.
+You do not need to manually download CUDA or set `CUDA_PATH`.
 1. Continue to follow the guide and install PyTorch.
 1. Install MONAI using one of the ways described below.